ReturnAlt10Business/CreativeCommunityArchives/README.md

 #### When viewing the file you can:

 * Download the file and open it in [Visual Studio Code](https://code.visualstudio.com/)
-* Use and online HTML Reader
+* Use an online HTML Reader to view archive.